-I recently stumbled upon Wow Air — a low-cost airline that operates services to a total of 23 destinations (and counting) in Europe, Canada, and the U.S. — so I filled my boyfriend in on it, we purchased our tickets, and seized the opportunity to explore the awe-inspiring country of Iceland on a tight budget.
+I recently stumbled upon Wow Air—a low-cost airline that operates services to 23 destinations (and counting) in Europe, Canada, and the U.S. I filled my partner in on it and we seized the opportunity to explore awe-inspiring Iceland on a tight budget.

 What does Iceland look like in November?
 What can you do during this time of the year?
 To answer these questions, November is a wonderful time to visit as Iceland usually gets their first snowfall, the prices are typically lower, and the landscapes are utterly dreamy.
 Don’t let the darkness and rain scare you, folks!
 Here are a handful of things to enlighten you and prepare you for your visit to Iceland in November.

 Renting a vehicle is a great way to make your way around the island.
 We rented ours from Cars Iceland and would recommend this company to anyone as it was smooth sailing from start to finish.
 They include gravel protection in their cost, which is a big plus when navigating the ballsy gravel roads of Iceland.
 We even received a free upgrade from a Suzuki Swift to a Kia Soul!

 It’s always a good idea to check the weather forecast before booking your vehicle.
 Even though the roads are well maintained and usually don’t require much more than good winter tires, some people feel safer renting a 4x4.
 Snow only lightly grazed the top of the mountains during our visit, so we were perfectly content with our little vehicle.